Yord/shargs/README.md

 </p>
 </summary>

-The parser consists of six parser functions are applied in the following order:
+The parser consists of six parser functions that are applied in the following order:

 1.  `splitShortOptions`
 2.  `toOpts` (implicit)